 Ohio's Third Grade Reading Guarantee ensures that a struggling reader receives the support he or she needs to be able to learn and achieve.
 All NWLSD students in kindergarten through grade three are screened to determine if they are reading as well as they should be three times per year.
 For students in grades K-3, reading at grade level is determined by the results of an approved reading diagnostic administered at the beginning of the school year.
-Under Ohio law, districts and schools must create a RIMP for any student in grades K-3 who scores not on track (reading below grade level) on the reading diagnostic assessment.
+Under Ohio law, districts and schools must create a

+Reading Improvement and Monitoring Plan (RIMP) for any student in grades K-3 who scores not on track (reading below grade level) on the reading diagnostic assessment.
 High dosage tutoring opportunities aligned with high quality tutoring best practices and the science of reading are an Ohio requirement for reading improvement and monitoring plans (RIMPs).
 In addition to other RIMP requirements, high-dosage tutoring must continue beyond grade 4 if a student still is not reading at grade level.
 A score of proficient on Ohio's State Test for English language arts (700 or higher) is considered reading at grade level.
 School staff will work closely with parents to develop this plan and monitor student reading progress.
+Beginning with the 2025-26 school year, Reading Improvement and Monitoring Plans will be electronically shared with parents through SameGoal.